whatcanpeacedo-dotcom/whatcanpeacedo-dotcom/README.md

 A website recreation built while practising HTML and CSS.

 **[Freelancer Clone](https://github.com/whatcanpeacedo-dotcom/freelancer-clone)**
-A website recreation.
-Currently working on the About and How It Works pages and making the site responsive.
+A recreation of the Freelancer website built while practising HTML and CSS.

 ### Currently